eigentaylor/eigentaylor.github.io/_previews/2026-02-25-gibbard-satt.md

 Again, since we aim to eventually show that $$S$$ contains a dictator, if every voter outside of $$S$$ ranks $$B$$ first, then that is almost the best possible case for $$B$$.
 The fact that $$B$$ is first outside of $$S$$ is crucial.
 For example, if $$S$$ didn't contain a dictator, but the complement of $$S$$ did, then if the dictator (outside of $$S$$) ranks, say, $$C>B>A$$, then $$B$$ will still lose.
 Thus, we would not have sufficiently shown that $$S$$ can *always* block $$B$$ using $$A$$.

 The following Lemma characterizes the actual best possible case for $$B$$.
-If satisfied, then we will be able to conclude that Lemma 5 is satisfied and so $$S$$ is a blocking set.
+If satisfied, then we will be able to conclude that Lemma \ref{weakblock} is satisfied and so $$S$$ is a blocking set.

 > **Lemma:** (The Blocking Criterion) If there exists a single profile $$P$$ where
 >